Bo — Planning

 Source-code facts,

-not source-code vibes
+not source-code vibes.

-Deterministic analysis first.
 LLMs should not be the parser.

 What Bo produces